fiksn/kubestart/README.md

 ```

 only afterwards the controller will sign.
 Besides the admin should of course also give proper permissions / create role bindings ([example](./binding.yaml)).

+## Backup

+Make sure to backup you private key and certificate from .kube (or even better copy whole $HOME/.kube directory).